kapoor17/kapoor17/README.md

 # Hello, I'm Himanshu 👋

 ## About Me
-I'm a passionate full-stack web developer with [X] years of experience in creating robust and scalable web applications.
+I'm a passionate full-stack web developer with 3 years of experience in creating robust and scalable web applications.
 I specialize in building end-to-end solutions using modern technologies and best practices.
 My goal is to deliver high-quality software that meets both user requirements and business objectives.

 ## Tech Stack
 Here are some of the technologies and tools I work with: